A640/java-mini-backup-client/README.md

 ## Introduction

 This project was created as final project for my Java classes.
-The goal was to create an app using only Java and JavaFX and practise some usefult programming concepts.
+The goal was to create an app using only Java and JavaFX and practice some usefult programming concepts.

 ## Technologies